python-discord/code-jam-11/README.md

 anywhere, without installing all of the dependencies manually.
 This is a lot more convenient way to run the bot, if you just want to run it and you don't wish to do any actual development.

-To use docker, you can check out the images that are automatically built after each update to the `main` branch on [ghcr](https://github.com/itsdrike/code-jam-2024/pkgs/container/code-jam-2024).
+To use docker, you can check out the images that are automatically built after each update to the `main` branch at [ghcr](https://github.com/itsdrike/code-jam-2024/pkgs/container/code-jam-2024).
 You can also use [`docker compose`](https://docs.docker.com/compose/) with the [`docker-compose.yaml`](./docker-compose.yaml) file, which will pull this image from ghcr.
 To run the container using this file, you can use the following command: